reumer06/yt-pa/README.md

-# YouTube Playback Timer Adjuster
+# Youtube Playback Adjuster

-A Firefox extension that overlays YouTube's video timer with adjusted time based on playback speed.
+A browser extension that overlays YouTube's video timer with adjusted time based on playback speed.

 ## Build Instructions